The theology company logo

 Amazon

-back
+back |

 Galilei, Galileo, Dialogues Concerning Two New Sciences (translated by Henry Crew and Alfonso de Salvio) , Dover 1954 Jacket: 'Despite the fact that this book encompasses thirty years of highly original experimentation and theorizing on the part of this singular man, it is eminently readable.
-Written as a discussion between a master and two students, it sets forth its hundreds of experiments and summarizes the conclusions Galileo drew from these experiements in a brisk direct style.
+Written as a discussion between a master and two students, it sets forth its hundreds of experiments and summarizes the conclusions Galileo drew from these experiments in a brisk direct style.
 Using helpful geometric demonstrations, Galileo discusses aspects of fracture of solid bodies, cohesion, leverage, the speed of light, sound, pendulums, falling bodies, projectiles, uniform motion, accelerated motion, and the strengths of wires, rods and beams under different loadings and placements.
-Not only does the book display the genius of one of the makers of our civilization, but it also presents, for the historian of science, considerable information about Renaissance misapprehensions which Galileo refuted.'

 Amazon

-back
+back |

-Galilei, Galileo, and Stillman Drake (translator), Discoveries and Opinions of Galileo: Including the Starry Messenger (1610 Letter to the Grand Duchess Christina) , Doubleday Anchor 1957 Amazon: 'Although the introductory sections are a bit dated, this book contains some of the best translations available of Galileo's works in English.
+Galilei, Galileo, and Stillman Drake (translator), Discoveries and Opinions of Galileo: Including the Starry Messenger (1610 Letter to the Grand Duchess Christina), Doubleday Anchor 1957 Amazon: 'Although the introductory sections are a bit dated, this book contains some of the best translations available of Galileo's works in English.
 It includes a broad range of his theories (both those we recognize as "correct" and those in which he was "in error").
 Both types indicate his creativity.
 The reproductions of his sketches of the moons of Jupiter (in "The Starry Messenger") are accurate enough to match to modern computer programs which show the positions of the moons for any date in history.
 The appendix with a chronological summary of Galileo's life is very useful in placing the readings in context.'
 A Reader.

 Amazon

-back
+back |

-Jones, Alexander (ed), The Jerusalem Bible, Darton Longman and Todd 1966 Editor's Foreword: '...
-The Bible ... is of its nature a written charter guaranteed (as Christians believe) by the Spirit of God, crystallised in antiquity, never to be changed ... .
-This present volume is the English equivalent of [La Bible de Jerusalem] ... an entirely faithful version of the ancient texts which, in doubntful points, preserves the text established and (for the most part) the interpretation adopted by the French scholars in the light of the most recent researches in the fields of history, archaeology and literary criticism.' (v-vi)
+Jones, Alexander (ed), The Jerusalem Bible, Darton Longman and Todd 1966 Editor's Foreword: '. . .
+The Bible . . . is of its nature a written charter guaranteed (as Christians believe) by the Spirit of God, crystallised in antiquity, never to be changed . . . .
+This present volume is the English equivalent of [La Bible de Jerusalem] . . . an entirely faithful version of the ancient texts which, in doubtful points, preserves the text established and (for the most part) the interpretation adopted by the French scholars in the light of the most recent researches in the fields of history, archaeology and literary criticism.' (v-vi)

 Amazon

-back
+back |

 Amazon

-back
+back |

 Amazon

-back
+back |

-MacHamer, Peter (Editor), The Cambridge Companion to Galileo, Cambridge University Press 1998 Jacket: 'Not only a hero of the scientific revolution, but after his conflict with the Church, a hero of science.
+MacHamer, Peter, and (Editor), The Cambridge Companion to Galileo, Cambridge University Press 1998 Jacket: 'Not only a hero of the scientific revolution, but after his conflict with the Church, a hero of science.
 Galileo is today rivalled in the popular imagination only be Newton and Einstein.
 But what did Galileo actually do, and what are the sources of the popular image we have of him?
 This collection of essays is unparalleled in the depth of its coverage of all aspects of Galileo's work.
 A particular feature of this volume is the treatment of Galileo's relationship with the Church.
 It will be of particular interest to philosophers, historians of science, cultural historians and those in religious studies.'

 Amazon

-back
+back |